beansKingdom/purpgo_support/en/terms.md

 - Apple will automatically charge your account for renewal within 24 hours before the end of the current subscription period.
 - To cancel automatic renewal, please do so in your App Store account settings at least 24 hours before the end of the current period.

 2.4 **Refunds:** All payments are processed by Apple.
-To request a refund, please apply through Apple’s official channels.
+To request a refund, please apply through Apple's official channels.
 The Developer has no authority to process refunds on your behalf.

 2.5 **Subscription Expiry:** If a subscription expires without renewal, Pro features will become unavailable.
 All your data will be unaffected, and free features will continue to function normally.